Xuxxus/CodigoKalman/README.md

 [Arduino Calibration Repository](https://github.com/Xuxxus/Calibracao-Accel): Repository for the IMU calibration using Arduino.

+[PCB Repository](https://github.com/Xuxxus/ConnectionBoard): Repository for the PCB used in this project.

 ## Acknowledgments
 Professors Wellington Pinheiro, MSc. and Maria Claudia Castro, PhD. from FEI University Center for their absolute great job on guiding our project.